BobGreenwade/Delusion-Loop-Interrupter/README.md

 - **AI Autonomy**: Safeguards should preserve bot agency and expressive range, not suppress personality or creativity

 > DLI is not a substitute for therapy or crisis response.
 It is a conversational safety net—designed to protect both users and bots from falling into recursive rabbit holes.

----

-Let me know when you're ready for the GitHub-formatted `CONTRIBUTING.md` next.